Systems / lead response

 Marketing Donut

-Sit with that for a second.
-Nearly half of businesses make one attempt and stop.
-Most sales need five.
-So the lead you wrote off as "not interested" after one unanswered text was, statistically, sitting right in the window where the deal usually gets made — and you walked away from it.
-The competitor who books that job isn't smarter or cheaper.
-They just kept showing up after you quit.
+Read those two numbers together.
+Almost half of businesses make one attempt and walk away, while most deals don't come together until the fifth.
+So the lead you wrote off as "not interested" after one unanswered text was, statistically, sitting right inside the window where the sale usually happens.
+The competitor who books that job simply kept showing up after you stopped, no sharper pitch or lower price required.

-This is good news, oddly.
-It means you don't need a better pitch or a lower price to win more work.
-You need to do the boring thing the field won't: come back a third, fourth, and fifth time.
-Persistence is one of the few edges that's completely free and almost nobody uses.
+Strangely, that's encouraging news.
+You don't need a slicker pitch or a lower price to win more work.
+You need to do the dull, repetitive thing almost no one bothers to do, and come back a third, fourth, and fifth time.
+Persistence is one of the only edges in this business that costs nothing and sits there unused.

-A second touch isn't pestering.
-It's a favor.
-You're putting the decision back in front of someone who genuinely meant to make it and forgot.
-The job most follow-up does isn't convincing — it's reminding.
-And the businesses that win understand the difference: they're not arguing the lead into a yes, they're staying visible until the moment the lead is finally ready to act.
+A second touch reads as a small favor, not a nuisance.
+You're putting the decision back in front of someone who genuinely intended to make it and lost track.
+Most follow-up does the work of reminding, not convincing.
+The businesses that win understand that difference.
+Their job is to stay in view until the lead is finally ready to act, and then be the easy yes.

-This is also why following up once and quitting is the worst of both worlds.
-You spent the effort to make contact, then bailed right before the touches that actually land.
-It's like digging a well and stopping a foot short of water.
-(It's the same leak we cover in why service businesses lose leads — the lead was never the problem; what happens after it arrives is.)
+That's also why one touch and then nothing is the worst of both worlds.
+You spent the effort to make contact, then walked away right before the touches that actually land.
+You dug the well and stopped a foot above the water.
+It's the same leak we cover in why service businesses lose leads: the lead was never the problem.
+What happens after it arrives is.

-That's roughly five to seven touches over four to six weeks.
-The early ones cluster together because intent is highest right after someone reaches out — wait three days for your first reply and the moment's gone.
-The later ones spread apart because by then you're not chasing a hot lead, you're staying on the radar of a warm one.
-If they go fully silent after the month, you don't delete them — you drop them into a slower, monthly check-in and move on.
+Call it five to seven touches across four to six weeks.
+The early ones bunch together because intent runs hottest right after someone reaches out, and waiting three days to reply lets that heat drain away.
+The later ones spread out because by then you've stopped chasing a hot lead and started keeping a warm one in view.
+If they go fully silent after the month, don't delete them.
+Move them to a slower monthly check-in and get on with your day.

-Don't overthink the exact days.
-Day 1 / day 3 / day 7 / then spaced is the shape; the principle is front-loaded then tapering.
-What matters far more than the precise schedule is that the cadence actually happens — every time, on every lead.
+Don't agonize over the exact days.
+Day 1, day 3, day 7, then spaced is the shape, and the principle underneath it is front-loaded then tapering.
+What carries far more weight than the precise schedule is whether the cadence happens at all, every time, on every lead.

 98% / 45%